Don’t Let Routine Kill Your Business

 That’s why the Talks at Google are so fascinating.
 These Google talks are similar to TED Talks – except that Google brings these speakers directly to Google HQ.
 The company fully expects its employees to hear different perspectives – and not just on coding, software or technology.
 Check out the YouTube page for Google Talks – you’ll see inventors, authors, actors, artists and filmmakers.
 Want to stop the myopia in your company – let them hear from people who are informed, creative and innovative.
 Watch how their thinking changes once they are empowered to think in new ways.

-If you really want to step away from a myopic perspective within your organization, you need to be fearless about letting new and creative ideas flourish.
+If you really want to get off the proverbial hamster wheel of the business world, you need to be fearless about letting new and creative ideas flourish.
 And you need to take specific steps to get people to think long-term and to think about how their work cuts across industries and sectors.
+Not sure how to get started?
+We can help.
+Talk to an Improvement Strategy Expert who can help you realize, flesh out, and implement strategies that will set you apart.
+Click here to get started.

 “Life is only as good as your mindset.”